Code-Institute-Submissions/urmv2/README.md

         the tongue-in-cheek nature of the website name and author's style.
 This is complemented with Sans Serif as a fall back.
-    * For the navigation bar and any other textual elements that can be considered as a logo, Roboto Slab has been utilised to define these textual elements as seperate from the content within the page.
+    * For the navigation bar and any other textual elements that can be considered as a logo, Roboto Slab has been utilised to define these textual elements as separate from the content within the page.
         This has Serif as a fallback, also complementing the nature of a defined element of text away from the remaining content.

 * Imagery
     * Images have been used on each page to create a more visually appealing experience for the user.
 The only page where an image will not be present is the contact page on smaller devices.
 This is to keep the contact page concise and easy to navigate as it has little content within.
-On larger devices it gives the user a visual impression of who the author is.
+On larger devices, it gives the user a visual impression of who the author is.
     * Across the other pages, images have been used to catch the user's eye and be representative of the content within.
-        On the Automation page, there has been two images included which corroborate with the content.
+        On the Automation page, there have been two images included which corroborate with the content.

 * Wireframes
     * [Wireframe](assets/images/wireframe.pdf)